AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module7/ex2.md

 (1 row)
 ```

-Notice the result is a flattended object rather than a single value?
+Notice the result is a flat object rather than a single value?
 The ``placecontext.geo`` object contains four attributes: schema, country and city.
 And when an object is declared as a column it will return the entire object as a string.
 The XDM schema may be more complex than what you are familiar with but it's very powerful and was architected to support many solutions, channels, and use cases.

 To select the individual properties of an object, you use the ``.`` (dot) notation.